Jaymon/endpoints/docs/AUTHENTICATION.md

 ## Http basic authentication

-Want to have the browser prompt for a username and password?
+Want to require a simple username and password?
 Use the `endpoints.decorators.auth.auth_basic` decorator:

 ```python
 # controller.py